Best Places to Escape to Near Melbourne This Spring

 If you're looking for hearty wood fires, wine and cheese platters, homely country pubs, and green hills as far as the eye can see, it's the Yarra Valley you'll be wanting.

 We love it for farmstays, wine tours, fresh air, mountain views, and the obligatory visit to the Yarra Valley Chocolaterie and Ice Creamery.

 Step Back In Time To Historic Ballarat

-We go to Ballarat often (admittedly not in winter quite so much!) because it has everything.
-The beautiful old buildings that I love, the wonderful lake to walk around (and nearby pubs to lunch in), playgrounds, shops, delis, markets, plenty of places to stay, and a visit to Buninyong and its shops and cafes is mandatory.
-It feels like a country town with every convenience of the city, and you can feel miles away from Melbourne when the reality is, you're only 72.
+We go to Ballarat often because it has everything.
+The beautiful old buildings, the wonderful lake to walk around (and nearby pubs to lunch in), playgrounds, shops, delis, markets, plenty of places to stay, and a visit to Buninyong and its shops and cafes is mandatory.
+It feels like a country town with every convenience of the city, and you can feel miles away from Melbourne when the reality is, you're practically a mere stone's throw.

 Trees Adventure, Otway Park

 Do you have a little monkey who needs to get out of the house during school holidays?
-Trees Adventure Otway Park offers over 80 various challenges and ziplines at a height of between 2 to 25 metres.
-It has 8 challenge courses for visitors ranging in age from 4 years old and up.
-Varying age ranges have 5 colour-coded course levels to choose from and have the independence to choose which course they will traverse depending on their skills.
-Each session lasts for 2 hours.
+Trees Adventure Otway Park offers over 80 various challenges and ziplines at a height of between two to 25 metres.
+It has eight challenge courses for visitors, ranging in age from four years old and up.
+Varying ages have five colour-coded course levels to choose from and have the independence to choose which course they will traverse, depending on their skills.
+Each session lasts for two hours.